pierre-vigier/Perl6-Math-Matrix/README.md

 ### Bool

     Conversion into Bool context.
-Returns False is matrix is zero (all cells equal zero as in is-zero), otherwise True.
+Returns False if matrix is zero (all cells equal zero as in is-zero), otherwise True.

     $matrix.Bool